ahmed-shariff/gptel-watch/README.md

 printf("Hello World");
 ```

-## 👓 How to Context extraction
+## How to Context extraction
 1. `Current Defun`: Current definition under cursor
-2. `Down/Up Line`: Up/Down a line
+2. `Relative Line`: Up/Down a line
-3. `Line Range`: Precise line number range of the current buffer
+3. `Range Line`: Precise line number range of the current buffer
 4. `Only Current Line`: Only the current line, do not extract context.
 5. `And more` ........

-## 🔧 Customization
+## Customization

 | Variable                       | Description                                                                                              |
 |--------------------------------|----------------------------------------------------------------------------------------------------------|